-1. Register for an IN-PERSON workshop at the grunt in October 2022 or March 2023.
-2. Register for an ONLINE workshop in November 2022.
-3. If you live in Vancouver’s DTES, you may be eligible for DTES Small Arts Grant.
-Our workshop through the Carnegie Centre begins in Spring 2023.
+2. If you live in Vancouver’s DTES, you may be eligible for DTES Small Arts Grant.
+Our workshop organized through the Carnegie Centre begins in Spring 2023.

-Email [email protected] to register or to join the waiting list for a workshop.
+Email [email protected] to register or to join the waiting list for future workshops.

 How does the online workshop work?